nathancarter/ge-lib/docs/drawing-cycle-graphs.md

    is `cg.cyclePaths`, with the following data on each path
-    * The number of points in the path and the coordinates of each (because each path is just a lot of line segments, a piecewise linear approximation to a curve)
+    * The number of points in the path and the coordinates of each (because each path is just a lot of line segments, a piecewise linear approximation to a curve, which the renderer reconstructs into a cubic Bézier curve by fitting a model to the data)
        * `cg.cyclePaths[i].length`
        * `cg.cyclePaths[i][j].x`
        * `cg.cyclePaths[i][j].y`